 - If you have a blood clotting disorder.

 - If you have lost your vision because of a blood vessel disease in the eyes.

 - If you are suffering from frequent episodes of Epilepsy.

 Side Effects of Provera

-Following are the side effects of taking provera, which you may experience:
+Following are the side effects of taking Provera, that you may experience:

-- The breasts become tender and start to hurt.
+- Your breasts may become tender and start to hurt.

-- There is a sudden appearance of acne on your body.
+- There might be a sudden appearance of acne on your body.

-- Changes in weight, you starting gaining or losing too much weight.
+- Changes in weight, you may start gaining or losing too much weight.

-So. visit a doctor and get your provera medicine prescribed but only after knowing if you are fit to take it.
-Like all medicines, provera also has to be used in moderation and for a limited time.
+There are various things a doctor has to consider before recommending a course of action.
+So, visit a doctor and get your Provera medicine prescribed, but only after the doctor has checked if you are fit to take it.
+Like all medicines, Provera also has to be used in moderation and for a limited time.
 Do not self-prescribe any hormone-altering drugs as they will only cause complications in conceiving and pregnancy.